magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 There is no "finished" message.
 Maybe there should be? (e.g. the receiving side sends back a hash of the file to confirm it received it properly?)

 Does "re-using" the `FileOffer` as a kind of "header" when streaming `DirectoryOffer` contents make sense?
-We need _something_ to indicate the next file etc
+We need _something_ to indicate the next file etc.
+Preliminary conclusion: it's fine and gives consistent metadata

 Do the limits on message size make sense?
 Should "65KiB" be much smaller, potentially?
 (Given that network conditions etc vary a lot, I think it makes sense for the _spec_ to be somewhat flexible here and "65k" doesn't seem very onerous for most modern devices / computers)